danpog/CS225final/results.md

 We have two methods of testing this algorithm.
 The first is to use a smaller playlist dataset that we can parse manually and ensure that the expected results are present.
 We also built a graph by hand (instead of parsing a dataset), and ensured the the results were as expected.
 Finally, although qualititative, we ran the algorithm on a large dataset and noticed that the artists and songs chosen do indeed make sense, and inputted artists appear at the expected frequencies.

+## DFS

+The purpose of the DFS is to check whether two nodes are within a specified distance.
+It starts at a specific artist and recurses through the nodes until it either visited all the nodes or found the second artist.
+The max recursion depth is the specified distance to ensure that the artist must be found within that given distance.

+**Testing**

+The first test case for the DFS has a graph that we mannually build so that we can test the output of the function and veryify that it worked properly.
+The second test case uses the algorithm on a large dataset and verifies that the output makes sense for what we consider to be similar artists as well as very different ones.